iconify/website/docs/api/index.md

 ## Hosting API

 You can host your own Iconify API service.
-[API script is open source](https://github.com/iconify/api).

 By hosting Iconify API yourself you: